mbeiter/util/BUILD.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for pointers on how to contribute.

+### Make sure that all new and updated files have the correct license header

+Add / update the license header to all files

+    mvn license:update-file-header

+To create the project license file

+    mvn license:update-project-license

 ### Run a Fortify SCA scan

 - Run `mvn clean package` (this will create the target folder and resolve + copy all dependencies and sources)